7 Steps to Creating Tailored Content to Grow Sales

 5. Rich Product Images

 People often abandon purchases because they can’t reconcile product images against descriptions.
 They need to see highly detailed images, so they don’t feel the need to examine the item in person.
-Including a variety of close-up images of your products will dispel customer doubts.
+Including a variety of close-up photos of your products will dispel customer doubts.

-Pay close attention to…
+Pay Close Attention to…

 6. Customer Ratings and Reviews

 When you get negative ones, reply courteously and strive to bridge the service gap.
-Often times, if you turn bad reviews around, you can turn customers into brand advocates.
+Oftentimes, if you turn bad reviews around, you can turn customers into brand advocates.

-Don’t forget to…
+Don’t Forget to…

 7. Tailor Content by Specific Channel

-The average Facebook user is 40 and a half years old. (source)
+The Average Facebook User is 40 and a Half Years Old.
+(Source)

 Finally…